Dripdrop12/ipardalis/content/faq.md

 Then you can pick him/her up at the nearest FedEx distribution center, usually the nearest airport.
 We will not ship direct because there is a good chance your pet would sit in a delivery truck, exposed to the elements, for too long.

-If you live near Poolesville, MD, stop by and pick him/her up from our house.
-That will save you money (both shipping and $50 off normal price), reduce the stress of shipping, and you get the pick of the clutch!

 ## 2. WHAT ARE THE POSTAL RATES?

 Expect to pay about $60 in shipping.
 We use FedEx Priority overnight.